Degra02/apcm/exercises/antechamber/confidential.typ

 ]

 #nfr[Regulatory Compliance][
-The system should comply with relevant privacy regulations (e.g., GDPR, FERPA) depending on the environment.
+The system should comply with relevant privacy regulations (e.g. GDPR) depending on the environment.
 ]

 #nfr[Secure Data Retention Policies][